Installation Issue on macOS - EPERM: operation not permitted, uv_cwd

 at Object.Module._extensions..js (internal/modules/cjs/loader.js:699:10)

-This can happen more easily with the most recent change of the default shell from bash to zee-shell (zsh) with macOS 10.15 Catalina.
-Previously, accessing a folder without permission would bring up a popup that explicitly asks for the permission.
-This is not the case anymore with zsh.
+This issue can occur more frequently since macOS 10.15 Catalina changed the default shell from bash to zsh.
+Previously, attempting to access a folder without permission would display a popup explicitly requesting permission.
+This is no longer the case with zsh.

 Solution

-Make sure that the terminal has permission to access the folder.
-For example, if you extract the yFiles package in ~/Documents/, the 'Documents Folder' should be checked in the Security & Privacy settings:
+Ensure that the terminal has permission to access the folder.
+For instance, if you extract the yFiles package to ~/Documents/, the 'Documents Folder' should be checked in the Security & Privacy settings:

 Document Permissions